TropComplique/ShuffleNet-tensorflow/README.md

 Assuming that Tiny ImageNet data is in `/home/ubuntu/data/tiny-imagenet-200/` steps are
 * `cd ShuffleNet-tensorflow`.
 * `python tiny_imagenet/move_data.py`
-to slightly change folder structure of the data.
+to slightly change the folder structure of the data.
 * `python image_dataset_to_tfrecords.py`
 to convert the dataset to `tfrecords` format.
-* (optional) If you want, edit the number of ShuffleNet Units in `shufflenet/architecture.py`.
+* (optional) If you want to change network's length,
+edit the number of ShuffleNet Units in `shufflenet/architecture.py`.
 * `python train.py`
 to begin training.
 Evaluation is after each epoch.
 * logs and the saved model will be in `logs/run0` and `saved/run0`.

+To train on your dataset, you need to change a couple of parameters in the code.
 ## Requirements
 * Python 3.6
 * tensorflow 1.3